MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 To deploy at scale, we recommend getting started with Windows Autopilot.
 It’s considered “low touch” in that it dramatically simplifies setting up HoloLens for both IT and end users.

-At a high level, an IT administrator will typically create the business-ready configurations and register Hololens 2 devices on MDM portals.
-When Hololens 2 devices boot with out-of-box experience (OOBE) and connects with the Internet, business-ready configurations for registered Hololens 2 device are automatically downloaded and applied to make device business-ready without any user intervention.
+At a high level, an IT administrator will typically create the business-ready configurations and register HoloLens 2 devices on MDM portals.
+When HoloLens 2 devices boot with out-of-box experience (OOBE) and connects with the Internet, business-ready configurations for registered HoloLens 2 device are automatically downloaded and applied to make device business-ready without any user intervention.

-For more details, see the [Overview of Windows Autopilot | Microsoft Docs](/mem/autopilot/windows-autopilot) article.
+For more information, see the [Overview of Windows Autopilot | Microsoft Docs](/mem/autopilot/windows-autopilot) article.

-## Supported autopilot scenario on Hololens 2
+## Supported autopilot scenario on HoloLens 2

 > [!NOTE]
 > Autopilot configuration for HoloLens in Microsoft Endpoint Manager is transitioning from **Public Preview** to **General Availability**.
 All tenants will be able to setup Autopilot in the MEM admin center.

-Starting with Windows Holographic version 2004, HoloLens 2 supports Windows Autopilot [Self-Deploying Mode](/mem/autopilot/self-deploying) with Microsoft Intune (3rd party MDMs are not supported).
+Starting with Windows Holographic version 2004, HoloLens 2 supports Windows Autopilot [Self-Deploying Mode](/mem/autopilot/self-deploying) with Microsoft Intune (third party MDMs are not supported).
 This configuration reduces inventory management overhead, cost of hands-on device preparation and support calls from employees during the setup experience.
 Learn more in the [Windows Autopilot](/mem/autopilot/windows-autopilot) documentation.

 Like for Surface devices, it is recommended that customers work with their Microsoft [Cloud Solution Provider](https://partner.microsoft.com/cloud-solution-provider) (reseller or distributor) to get devices registered with the Autopilot service through Partner Center.